nerveband/wp-time-progress/README.md

 ## Installation

-1. Upload the `wp-time-progress` folder to your `/wp-content/plugins/` directory
+1. Upload the `time-progress` folder to your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to 'Settings > WP Time Progress' in your WordPress admin menu to customize settings
+3. Go to 'Settings > Time Progress' in your WordPress admin menu to customize settings
-4. Use the shortcode `[wp-time-progress]` in your posts, pages, or widgets
+4. Use the shortcode `[time_progress]` in your posts, pages, or widgets

 ## Usage

-Simply place the shortcode `[wp-time-progress]` wherever you want the time progress information to appear.
+Simply place the shortcode `[time_progress]` wherever you want the time progress information to appear.
 The plugin will automatically display the progress indicators based on your settings.

 ## Customization

-You can customize every aspect of the display through the WP Time Progress settings page in your WordPress admin panel:
+You can customize every aspect of the display through the Time Progress settings page in your WordPress admin panel:

 - Toggle different time periods on/off
 - Customize colors for: